 I completed my counselling training from 2012 – 2015, and my experience of counselling work began with a 6 month placement at The Children's Society Waves Project in Weymouth, Dorset.
 In this role I worked with young people on a range of concerns from depression and bullying, to self harm and destructive family life.
-Following this I was a counsellor for Dorset Rape Crisis Support Centre from 2014 – 2017, supporting survivors of sexualised trauma.
-My private practice in Blandford Forum has been established since August 2016.
+Following this I was a counsellor for Dorset Rape Crisis Support Centre from 2014 – 2017 supporting survivors of sexualised trauma and historical abuse.

 In 2016 I expanded my knowledge by enrolling on a Bachelor of Science honours degree with The Open University, studying childhood psychology, forensic psychology and mental health.

 In 2016 I also established my private practice at a quiet holistic health clinic in Blandford Forum.
 Here I support private counselling clients with a range of concerns, and since 2019 this has included a contract with The Leonardo Trust supporting unpaid carers to manage their mental health.